Research

 Patient

-“I was inpatient for 4 months post-stroke and have now lived independently from my family for 4 years.
-I’m able to do pretty much everything on a daily basis on…
+"I was inpatient for 4 months post stroke and in retrospect it did everything they said.
+I have lived independently of my family for 4 years and able to do pretty much everything on a daily basis on my own."

 Patient